Each Key Learning Area (KLA) provides some brief information about each of the units offered.

 The name of the unit.
 Much easier to remember than the Unit Code!

-The Victorian Essential Learning Standard that the unit is aiming for the student to reach.
+The Victorian Curriculum Standard that the unit is aiming for the student to reach.
 Some units will cater for a range of student abilities within the one unit.

 Explains which studies a student must complete before starting this unit.